 Material transport can be perceived as the "first mile" - the manufacturer's equivalent to the last mile concept in delivering products or goods to a customer.
 The first mile draws parallels to the last mile; they share many of the same challenges, yet the last mile seems to continually be the focus of attention when looking to improve delivery time and costs in the supply chain.
-Arguably, manufacturers are spending too much time trying to save costs in the last mile without considering opportunities to generate ROI within the first mile.
+Arguably, manufacturers are spending too much time trying to save costs in the last mile without considering opportunities to optimize material transport within the first mile, especially indoors.
 Here are four steps that can be taken today to poise your operation for the future:

 1. Find the Right Technology